The Use of Binary Choice Forests to Model and Estimate Discrete Choices: Introduction

-{\revise A recent paper by \citet{chen2019decision} proposes a similar tree-based DCM.
-They are the first to show that the so-called ``decision forest'' can approximate any DCMs with arbitrary precision; a similar result is proved with a different approach in this paper.
-Our studies differ substantially in the estimation step: we focus on random forests, while \citet{chen2019decision} follow an optimization approach based on column generation.
-On the theoretical side, \citet{chen2019decision} focus on the complexity of the optimization problem.
-We establish the consistency of random forests, explain why the algorithm works well for unseen assortments, and show that the estimation can accommodate the price information and aggregated choice data.
-For the numerical studies, \citet{chen2019decision} focus on the irrational behavior in the data.
-In contrast, we investigate the performance of random forests more broadly.
-We find that random forests are quite robust and have good performance even compared with the Markov chain model estimated using the expectation-maximization (EM) algorithm, which has been shown to have outstanding empirical performance compared to MNL, the nested logit, the mixed logit and rank-based DCM \citep{berbeglia2018comparative}, especially when the training data is large.
-It is worth noticing that the applicability of the modeling framework in \citet{chen2019decision} and our paper is greatly extended by an exciting recent study \citep{mivsic2020optimization} that provides an optimization framework to solve the optimal assortment planning problem for tree-based DCMs. }
+A recent paper by \citet{chen2019decision} proposes a similar tree-based DCM.
+Our study differs substantially in how to estimate the tree from the data and key results.
+We use random forests algorithm, while \citet{chen2019decision} rely on mixed-integer programming to estimate the tree structure.
+On the theoretical side, \citet{chen2019decision} mainly characterize the depth of the forest needed to fit a training dataset of assortments.
+In contrast, we focus on explain why the algorithm works well for \emph{unseen assortments}, which refer to the assortments having not appeared in the training data, and investigate the impact of the splitting criteria.
+For the numerical studies, \citet{chen2019decision} benchmark their model against MNL and rank-based DCMs, and focus mainly on datasets with around 10 products.
+By constrast, we conduct a more comprehensive and extensive numerical studies.
+We find that random forests are quite robust and have good performance even compared with the Markov chain model estimated using the expectation-maximization (EM) algorithm, which has been shown to have outstanding empirical performance compared to MNL, the nested logit, the mixed logit and rank-based DCM \citep{berbeglia2022comparative}, especially when the training data is large.
+We also compare the performance of random forests to \cite{chen2019decision} in real and synthetic datasets, and show random forests perform better and more robust.
+We also evaluate settings with a large number of products (up to 400), and explore aspects such as parameter tuning, assortment variation, and extensions to pricing and customer features. }} It is worth noticing that some recent studies on optimization frameworks (e.g., assortment optimization) under tree ensemble models greatly extend the applicability of the tree-based modeling frameworks \citep{mivsic2020optimization, biggs2023constrained, perakis2021umotem}.